6 of the best Korean moisturizers for dry skin.

 To battle the elements in winter, you need a super thick cream.
 Well, look no further.
 The Ceramidin Cream will do just that and more.

-It acts as a strong barrier against the wind, while constantly locking in all the moisture.
+It acts as a powerful barrier against the wind, while constantly locking in all the moisture.

-Your face will feel smooth and hydrated all day, and all night if needs be.
-It’s pricey, but due to its thickness one tube will last you months.
+Your face will feel smooth and hydrated all day, and all night if need be.
+It’s pricey, but because of its thickness, one tube will last you months.

-A marvelous little tub of moisturizing cream which is practical for dry skin.
+A marvelous little tub of moisturizing cream, that is practical for dry skin.

 Amazingly, green tea has been renowned for its healing properties for over a millennium.

-All the amino acids packed into this moisturizer are going to have a powerful effect on your skin.
+All the amino acids packed into this moisturizer will have a powerful effect on your skin.
 It absorbs fast, sits well, and will give your face some needed elasticity.